Women in Chad defy discrimination and violence to assert their rights to own and control land

 Despite the lack of support from traditional leaders and local authorities, women in the village of around 120 people have found strength in the collective.

-“As cultural practices do not favor access to land for many women individually, the community alternative remains the best possibility to achieve the objective,” said Innocent Bename, a researcher at CEREAD, a N’Djamena-based research center.
+“As cultural practices do not favor access to land for many women individually, the community alternative remains the best possibility to achieve the objective,” said Innocent Bename, a researcher at CEREAD, a research center based in N’Djamena, the capital of Chad.

 Marie Depaque, another village woman who struggled to get by after her second husband refused to financially support her children from her first marriage, added that “our fight for land rights is not just about economic survival but also about justice, equality and the hope for a better future.”